We found 5 providers with an interest in gastrointestinal problems and who accept Aetna Open Access Elect Choice near

 Relevant Interests: , gastrointestinal problems (digestive disorders), colon cancer, Crohn's disease, celiac disease, small intestine disorders, chronic constipation, irritable bowel syndrome (IBS), fecal incontinence, acid reflux (GERD), colitis

 All Interests: Colitis, Irritable Bowel Syndrome, Fecal Incontinence, Esophagus Problems, Gastrointestinal ...
 (Read more)

 Relevant Interests: , esophageal cancer, rectal cancer, colon cancer, pancreatic cancer, colorectal cancer, diverticular disease, inflammatory bowel disease, stomach cancer, liver cancer, ulcerative colitis, hemorrhoids, rectal problems, rectal prolapse

 All Interests: Sentinel Lymph Node Biopsy, Whipple Procedure, Lymphadenectomy, Thoracic Problems, Research, Rectal ...
 (Read more)

-Dr. Pamela Foster is a specialist in general surgery, bariatric surgery, and colon & rectal surgery.
-Patient ratings for Dr. Foster average 4.5 stars out of 5.
-In her practice, Dr. Foster focuses on colorectal surgery procedures.
-Anthem, Blue Cross/Blue Shield, and TRICARE are among the insurance carriers that Dr. Foster accepts.
-After completing medical school at Weill Cornell Medical College, she performed her residency at Virginia Mason Medical Center.
-Her professional affiliations include Sutter Medical Network, San Mateo Medical Center, and Mills-Peninsula Health Services.
-Dr. Foster welcomes new patients.
+Dr. Pamela Foster is a general surgeon, bariatric surgeon, and colon and rectal surgeon in Los Gatos, CA, Burlingame, CA, and San Mateo, CA. In her practice, Dr. Foster focuses on colorectal surgery procedures.
+Patient reviews placed her at an average of 4.5 stars out of 5.
+Dr. Foster is an in-network provider for Anthem, Blue Cross/Blue Shield, and TRICARE, in addition to other insurance carriers.
+She attended Weill Cornell Medical College for medical school and subsequently trained at Virginia Mason Medical Center for residency.
+Her hospital/clinic affiliations include Sutter Medical Network, San Mateo Medical Center, and Mills-Peninsula Health Services.
+Dr. Foster is accepting new patients.

 Relevant Interests: , diverticular disease, anal fissures, hemorrhoids

 All Interests: Surgical Procedures, Hemorrhoids, Diverticular Disease, Pilonidal Cyst, Colorectal Surgery ...
 (Read more)

 Conditions / Treatments